x48115/eth-allowlist/README.md

 # Allowlist

+Allowlist is a tool for verifying raw contract data against a per-protocol registry of allowed method selectors and arguments.

+Each protocol maintains their own allowlist, and allowlist owners are verified using DNSSec TXT records on their domain.

 An allowlist in this context provides the ability to store, on chain, a set of supported transactions that can be validated against, for example, to verify that the transaction a website is about to submit is a valid interaction with the protocol.